By Barrie Lawson, UK, commissioned by EnergyCite LTD & Tom Tamarkin

 An examination of the economics and practicality of grid scale solar power

-- By 2060 88% of current on-line utility scale generation capacity will be retired due to plant age and life cycle considerations.
+- By 2060 88% of current US on-line utility scale generation capacity will be retired due to plant age and life cycle considerations.

 - 29.3 billion 1 square meter solar panels are required for 100% solar power in the U.S. based on current demand 24 hours a day, 365 days per year.